clayton-allard/STAT547C-project/doc/reading_log.md

 ## Ivan Kobyzev, Simon J.D.
 Prince, and Marcus A. Brubaker.
 (2020 June 6). *Normalizing Flows: An Introduction and Review of Current Methods*.
 # November 9, 2022

-- A *generative model* is made from data points coming from an unknown probability distribution. *Normalizing flows* is a form of generative modelling.
+- A *generative model* is made from data points coming from an unknown probability distribution. *Normalizing flows* is a form of probabilistic generative modelling.
 - Need to be familiar with what a latent variable is.
 Comes from expectation maximization.
   * **GAN** Generative Adverserial Network
   * **VAE** Variational Auto-Encoder.